Avicus/avicore-docs/README.md

 Documentation
 =============

-These are the files that Avicus Network currently uses for the site docs.avicus.net.
+Discontinued: Documentation for the Avicus plugin, Avicore.